 1. Free Food

 The food is complimentary, which will be enough said for some of you.
 For those of you who want to know what’s on offer, well, there’s quite a lot in terms of breakfast.
 From yoghurts and muesli, to buttery croissants and generous pain au chocolats, you’ll find all your favourites.

 If you fancy something warmer, head to the chef for a cooked breakfast.
 If you want to get your money’s worth have a bit of everything!

-Again, the non-alcoholic stuff is included in your pass.
-Breakfast includes juices, teas, coffees and even the fizzy stuff if that’s more your thing.
+The non-alcoholic stuff is included in your standard pass, so that’s juices, teas, coffees and even the fizzy stuff if that’s more your thing.